Hamza417/Inure/README.md

 *This list will be updated as the development progresses and a concised to-do task list is [here](https://github.com/Hamza417/Inure/issues/63).*

-<b>NOTE:</b> Inure is currently not expecting any feature requests or suggestions.

 ## Screenshots

 ### App's Interface